-Make cake mix according to package directions, or use your favorite scratch recipe.
-(Most 3-D pans require 5 1/2 - 6 1/4 cups of batter).
+Make cake mix according to package directions, or use your favorite scratch recipe- approximately 6-2/3 cups batter.
 Pound cake or a combination of pound cake and yellow or chocolate batters offer the best results.
 Batters that contain nuts or raisins do not work well.
 Place pan on cookie sheet.
-Pour cake batter into pan.
+Pour 6 cups cake batter into pan.

 Step 4: Bake Cake

 Insert baking core into center.
 The batter in the pan will come right to the rim, almost to the point of overflowing.
 Cake fills out best when batter overflows slightly while baking.
-Secure core by slipping tabs of longer prongs under the sides of the pan.
 Pour 2/3 cup batter into core.
-Bake 50-60 minutes, until toothpick inserted in vent hole on top of pan comes out clean.
-Top half of pan may be removed during last ten minutes of baking to check cake.
+Bake 50-60 minutes.

 Step 5: Cool Cake

 When cake is done, remove from oven and place upside down on cooling rack 5-10 minutes.
-Remove top half of pan and cool 5 minutes more.
+Lay pan down, remove clips, and remove top half of pan and cool 5 minutes more.
 Replace top pan, turn cake over and remove bottom pan.
 It may be necessary to tap pan with the handle of a spatula to free cake from pan.
 Cool 15-30 minutes.